YurgFS/FS25_Yurg_Custom_Pack/README.md

 - higher working speed (35kph)

 **MacDon FD250 Multi-fruit**
+- same as MacDon FD250 FlexDraper®
-- multi-fruit (generate a lot of errors and my not work for missions)
+- multi-fruit (generate a lot of errors, not compatible with helpers and may not work for missions)
-- trailer option not suitable for Agco Ideal
-- higher working speed (35kph)

 ## Forage Harvesters